muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

 No it's not "just a sine curve" dumbass.
-U need to model this with differential equations.
+The model needs DEs.

 *2019-8-18 19:45:25*